 Though barcode tracking systems are an easier solution than searching for individual serial numbers on equipment, RFID is even simpler.

 By integrating RFID asset tracking technology with a wireless LAN, assets can be identified and located remotely in seconds.
 This can cut down inventory times significantly and enhance productivity.

 Unlike barcodes, information stored on an RFID tag stays “readable” in extreme production or operational environments.

 You may not know this, but RFID technology has been around for a while.
 In fact, it was first used in World War II to work out whether incoming planes were friends or foe.

-The technology has since improved over the years, and the cost of implementing and using an RFID tracking system continues to decrease.
-Nevertheless, it’s still a good idea to do a full cost analysis before deciding to use a RFID system to ensure that you’re getting a return on your investment.
+The technology has since improved over the years, and the cost of implementing and using an RFID asset tracking solution continues to decrease.
+Nevertheless, it’s still a good idea to do a full cost analysis before deciding to use an RFID system to ensure that you’re getting a return on your investment.

 You can store critical service information on the assets themselves with RFID.
 This means that you can manage an asset’s lifecycle, from acquisition to disposal, much more effectively.
 This means no more relying on manuals or serial numbers to try and glean that information.

 You can even integrate sensors and GPS technology to provide data on asset condition, as well as location.